You are here

 • The school board clerk must certify the levy to the municipalities on or before November 10

-The district should not enter data into this application unless their revenue limit computation has been updated with their third Friday FTE student enrollment, October 1 Tax Apportionment values and their Aid Certification amounts (thus completing all the information required to ensure the district levies within their revenue limit).
+The Tax Levy Report Module in WiSFiP collects school district tax levy information and are entered by fund.
+Once data is submitted, the program automatically apportions the total levy across municipalities, creates individual municipal tax certification pages, and reports information to both the Department of Public Instruction (DPI) and the Department of Revenue (DOR).
+The district should not enter data into this application unless their revenue limit computation has been updated with their third Friday FTE student enrollment, October 1 Tax Apportionment values, and General Aid Certification amounts (thus completing all the information required to ensure the district levies within their revenue limit).
 Additionally, the school board must have officially voted on levy amounts for that year.
-These instructions may also be viewed in the SFS Budget and Adoption Process Overview page (step #6) for specific instructions on completing the PI-401.
+The Tax Levy Report Module opens on or around October 15 and is due at the beginning of November.

 Instructions for Completing the PI-401